Monitoring Project Progress

 Regular projects often have three objectives, Time, Cost, and Quality, and each of these must be monitored.

-However, to get a true indication of the facts, several measurements each are required.
-After all, one reading may be wrong (and you wouldn’t know), two readings may be different (and you have no idea which is right, and which is wrong), so three or four readings are required.
+However, to get a true indication of the facts, several measurements of each are required.
+After all, a single reading may be wrong (and you wouldn’t know), two readings may be different (and you have no idea which is right, and which is wrong).
+Therefore three or four readings are required.
 Below are some suggestions for how to measure several items in each category: